 Note: these are weighted average scores from a 1-5 rating

 To view customer scores for all of the major UK providers, visit our Uswitch Broadband Customer Survey page.

-Uswitch’s broadband customer satisfaction survey is a useful tool to get an idea of how well a broadband provider is doing.
+Uswitch’s broadband customer satisfaction survey is a useful tool to get an idea of how well a broadband provider regarded for multiple things.

-I’ve been with TalkTalk for eight years and can say I agree with all of the ratings bar one: customer service.
+I’ve been with TalkTalk for eight years and can say I agree with all of the ratings except one: customer service.
 We’ll go into detail on this later on in the review.

 Very good and competitive broadband package prices

 Great range of internet speeds to choose from

 Decent bundle options for TV and home phone

 Poor customer service

 TV bundle inferior to other big providers